 Scientific and Technical Development of India

-- India is among the only three countries in the world that manufacture supercomputers, the other two are US and Japan
+- India is among few countries in the world that manufacture supercomputers.

-- India happens to be one of the six satellite launching countries.
+- India happens to be one of the few satellite launching countries in the world.

 - The decimal and place value system were developed in India in 100 BC.